trantienduchn/james-project/src/site/markdown/server/manage-guice-distributed-james.md

 ### Jmap message fast view projections

 When you read a Jmap message, some calculated properties are expected to be fast to retrieve, like `preview`, `hasAttachment`.
-James achieves it by pre-calculating and storing them into a message projection table(`message_fast_view_projection`).
+James achieves it by pre-calculating and storing them into a caching table (`message_fast_view_projection`).
-Consequently the following fetches are optimized by reading directly from the projection table instead of calculating it again.
-The underlying data is immutable so there's no inconsistency risk if the projections is outdated.
-But still you can face a performance issue, how bad it is depends on how much the projection is lagging behind.
+Missing caches are populated on message reads and will temporary decrease the performance.

 #### How to detect the outdated projections